intermine/im-docs/docs/support/troubleshooting-tips.rst

 Expose your localhost mine
 --------------------------

 It is easier to debug (especially CSS and JS issues) if we can see your mine from our end.
-If it is currently deployed on localhost, use `localtunnel <http://progrium.com/localtunnel/>`_ for free.
+If it is currently deployed on localhost, use `ngrok <https://ngrok.com//>`_.